ioanniswd/uplambda/README.md

 ## Examples

-### --accounts
+### --account

-`uplambda --accounts --add` Creates/Updates an account and inits .uplambda.json file, if not found.
+`uplambda --account --add` Creates/Updates an account and inits .uplambda.json file, if not found.
 If found, for attributes that are not to be updated, simply skip by leaving them empty when prompted.

-`uplambda --accounts --delete account_alias` Deletes an existing account from the configuration file.
+`uplambda --account --delete account_alias` Deletes an existing account from the configuration file.
 If the account is not found, returns an error.

-`uplambda --accounts --list` Lists all accounts.
+`uplambda --account --list` Lists all accounts.

-`uplambda --accounts --use account_alias` Deactivates all other accounts and activates account_alias
+`uplambda --account --use account_alias` Deactivates all other accounts and activates account_alias

 ### Usage